WencesLlobet/how-are-code-design-ideas-like/README.md

 - 📦 - Line of code
 - 📦 - ...

-These packages communicate with each other, they may hide some information to their outside users (data), they can also hide some implementation details (logic).
+These packages communicate with each other, they may hide some information to their outside users (data), they can also hide some implementation details (behaviour/logic).

 ##  Coupling is when packages communicate more than necessary.
 #### If packages communicate more than necessary they can be re-factored into a better design.

+Because coupling affects any kind of package we could find coupling problem in

 - 📦🧶📦 - too coupled Classes/Files
 - 📦🧶📦 - too coupled Functions